acebot712/the-nothing-app/docs/infra/PRODUCTION_DEPLOYMENT.md

 If users report database connection errors:
 1. Check Supabase status page
 2. Verify network connectivity between app and Supabase
-3. Confirm environment variables are correctly set
+3. Confirm environment variables are correctly se
 4. Check for database service disruptions
 5. Verify the application is using the fallback mechanism for database connection issues